Kleshni/identicon-generator/Console line interface/Documentation.md

 identicon <ID>
 ```

-Generates an identicon from the ID.
+Generates an identicon from an ID.
 Writes the SVG code to the standard output.

-The ID must be a string of 18 hexadecimal digits.
+An ID must be a string of 18 hexadecimal digits.

-It's easy to forge the identicon if the ID can be freely manipulated by an attacker.
+It's easy to forge an identicon if the ID can be freely manipulated by an attacker.
 It's recommended to use an output of a cryptographic hash function.